-Hi, I’m Sebastian, a software engineer based in Vienna, Austria, where I run a software consultancy and a small early-stage machine learning startup.
-My main focus is on building machine learning-powered software applications for deployment in the cloud and on mobile devices.
+Hi, I’m Sebastian, a software engineer based in Vienna, Austria, where I run software engineering and machine learning R&D at a startup.
+My main focus is on deep learning for computer vision and designing data-intensive software systems.

 What’s This Blog About?

 The core topics are machine learning and artificial intelligence.
 The blog has also been named one of the top 50 machine learning blogs in 2021 by Feedspot.

 Machine Learning Theory

 I am a big believer in understanding problems from first principles.
 You can do lots of mind-blowing things with high-level programming frameworks.
 In fact, as a practitioner in an enterprise context, you can probably get away without understanding topics like vector calculus or matrix decomposition while still doing a good job.
 Still, if you don’t understand how the solutions encapsulated by those frameworks operate under the hood, you are essentially limited to textbook recipes.
 Your freedom to implement custom solutions is somewhat limited.
 Furthermore, in my experience understanding the mathematical foundations helps a lot in understanding why a particular algorithm is appropriate for a certain problem.
 So learning the math also should make you a better practitioner.
 Therefore, I discuss a lot of foundational topics like the mathematics behind machine learning solutions and how algorithms work on a theoretical level.

 Building machine learning systems is about much more than TensorFlow or SciKitLearn.
 In most cases, you need to process and clean lots of data, build a solid software system, and deploy everything.
 I’ve spent the first years of my career in IT, developing native apps and enterprise applications on Amazon Web Services.
 Accordingly, software engineering fundamentals and deployment scenarios factor prominently in my discussions of practical applications.